StefRuseva88/selenium-web-driver/README.md

 **Objective:**

-- Identify the dropdown element by its `name` attribute.
+- Identifying the dropdown element by its `name` attribute.
-- Utilize the `SelectElement` class to access and interact with dropdown options.
+- Utilizing the `SelectElement` class to access and interact with dropdown options.
-- Save the dropdown information to a text file.
+- Saving the dropdown information to a text file.
-- Locate the file in the `bin -> Debug -> net{version}` folder.
+- Locating the file in the `bin -> Debug -> net{version}` folder.

 ## Data-Driven Testing